TOUREN „MONFERRATO BY BIKE“ „AI FUIN“ IN QUARTO D’ASTI

 A suggestive trip among the hills in the Southern part of Province of Asti, rich in Barbera vineyards, hazelnut trees and small pristine woods, will lead you to the village of Rocchetta Tanaro, touching the localities of Castello d’Annone and Cerro Tanaro.
 In Rocchetta Tanaro you can stop at the Wine Cooperative, which is called “Post dal vin”, an ironic dialectal expression.
 Among these hills especially used for Barbera grapes growing, two hundreds vine growers bring here their grapes since 1960, with the assistance of experts in order to respect environment and the consumer’s health.

 .
 Thanks to respect of tradition combined with use of innovative technology, this winery produces a wide range of both white and red wines, where Barbera and "Spiritoso", the first kind of flavored Barbera wine stand out.
 The last one is perfect as a delightful digestive and in combination with desserts and cheese.
 Pedaling for one km from the Winery, you will able to reach the small Romanesque church of Santa Maria de Flesco; it rises up isolated in countryside and shows beauty decorations on the walls, where lines of red bricks alternate with stones.
 In the apse small blind arches resting upon molded shelves are also interesting, while façade and lateral walls show decorations dated to the end of The Nineteenth century.
 From Rocchetta, going on in the direction of Regione Sant’Emiliano, you’ll reach the Natural Park of Rocchetta Tanaro and later the town of Mombercelli; the next stop, placed few km far, will be the small town of Vinchio, in the heart of High Monferrato Hills.
 It’s the birth place of Davide Lajolo, partisan and writer who was born here in 1912, and houses a small photographic museum dedicated to him; it also offers nice paths in the Special Natural Reserve of Valsarmassa, that you made by walk or bike.
+You can’t miss in the Reserve the famous "Ru", the great centenary oak elected as the monument of Reserve, and the shed of Ulisse, from the nom de guerre of partisan Lajolo.
+Here, in the secret of night silence, the young Ulysses met partisans coming from villages around and organized the battle actions during the Second World War.
+Many tales by Lajolo are dedicated to these hills and his countrymen, included in the work called “I mè”, where he describes rural world’s customs, superstitions, bad habits and virtues in Monferrato during the past.

 Two kilometers from the village, on the road to Vaglio Serra, lies the famous winemaking co-operative Viticoltori Associati Vinchio e Vaglio Serra, the leading company in the field at an international level.
 There you can sample and purchase the best wines of the area, outstanding among them Barbera d’Asti docg.
 Instead of going to Vinchio, you can take the Montegrosso d’Asti road.
 Crossing the railway near Vianoce, you get to internationally famous Agliano Terme with its valuable thermal springs - and its excellent Barbera d’Asti.
 Stop off at the family-run Tre Acini winery in Vianoce.
 For more than a century, it has been producing top-quality biological wines along traditional lines, concentrating on quality rather than quantity to satisfy connoisseurs from all over Italy.
 On the way home you pass Castiglione d’Asti, dominated by its ancient castle, and Isola d’Asti, famous for its production of vegetables and flowers grown in gardens and greenhouses strung out along the banks of the River Tanaro.
 Travelling alongside the river , you pass Azzano, Rocca d’Arazzo and Castello d’Annone before reaching Quarto.